apoorvkhattar/RL-M2019/Assignment_1/README.md

 4. Compare UCB to Optimistic Value and e-greedy for both Stationary & Non-Stationary case.

 * Theory included in the jupyter notebook.
+* Kindly download and view the notebooks if they are not being rendered in Github.